History of the Teachers Training School

 Can I get college credits?

 Yes.
 Forms will be available for college credits at the Registration Desk upon arrival.
-It is a one (1) credit hour course.
+It is a one (1) credit hour course and will only be given one time.
 The Undergraduate and Graduate Credit are available upon request and payment of aplicable fees.
 College credits are only available to U.S. Citizens.
-The minimum grade level requirement for participants is senior year of high school.
 All checks are to be made payable to the Dance Masters of America, Inc. Credit costs are subject to change without notice.

 An Outstanding Faculty Shares Their Excellence